BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 }
 ```

-> The `.property` method allows one to make single property changes to a shape, using the previous property as input.
+> The `.property` term allows one to make single property changes to a shape, using the previous property as input.
 Handy if you want to change the configuration or add modifiers to a specific property.

+> In the example, we've converted a person type into a doctor type by changing the title property into a union of two doctorate prefixes and making it no longer optional.

-# Partial
+# Shape Partial

 Make all properties on a given shape optional: